How to Write Dissertation Acknowledgements Properly

 Dissertation writing remains one of the most challenging tasks on the academic calendar of students.
 It is very demanding, with students having to conduct research either primarily or secondary on their chosen topic.
 That aside, having to put these research together can be daunting, including having sleepless nights.
 One of the numerous chapters to write on in a dissertation is the acknowledgments section.

 Though some students disregard the significance of this section, its importance cannot be underrated.
 You choose to ignore it at your own risk and can result in loss of marks.
-So in this article, we take time to explain its importance and how to go about it.
+However, you won't have to lose your marks with the help of professional thesis helpers online.
+In this article, we take time to explain its importance and how to go about it.

 The acknowledgment is a stand-alone section of your dissertation.
 It is where you make mentions of people who contributed directly or indirectly to your content.
 It is most likely that you wouldn’t write a dissertation alone.
 Someone supervised, brought in new ideas, edited, proofread, etc.